opentok/opentok-web-samples/README.md

 Sample applications for using the [OpenTok.js](https://tokbox.com/developer/sdks/js/) library with vanilla JavaScript.

-For framework examples (Angular, React, Vue etc.) please see the [Web Component example applications](https://github.com/opentok/web-components/tree/main/examples)
+For framework examples (Angular, React, Vue etc.) please see the [Web Component example applications](https://github.com/opentok/web-components/tree/main/examples).
+For the electron app samples, these have been moved to [Vonage Community](https://github.com/Vonage-Community/sample-video-electron-app)

 The code for this sample is found the following subdirectories: